 Possibly one of the most photographed beaches in the Peloponnese, Valtaki Beach is known for its abandoned shipwreck.
 The Dimitrios is a famous Greek shipwreck that has been living close to the shore of Valtaki Beach since the 1980s.

 It’s said that the ship once transported illegal cigarettes between Turkey and Italy.
-No one knows for sure, but it’s no secret that the shipwreck has become an iconic sight to see
+No one knows for sure, but it’s no secret that the shipwreck has become an iconic sight to see.

 Valtaki Beach is a popular Blue Flag beach for swimming.
 It’s located only 1 km from Gytheio city center, where you can find plenty of restaurants and cafés.

 On the other side of the shipwreck is Selinitsa Beach, which often gets grouped in with Valtaki.
-Both have sandy shores with many beach services around like bathrooms and showers.
+Both have sandy shores with many beach services around, like bathrooms and showers.
 Selinitsa is also an important loggerhead sea turtle nesting site, so keep an eye on the sand if you’re walking at night!

 Finikounda Beach, Finikounda

 One of the most beautiful places in the southern Peloponnese is Finikounda.
-This seaside village is 40 km away from Kalamata and has a stunning sandy beach with ocean and mountain views.
+This seaside village is 40 km from Kalamata and has a stunning sandy beach with ocean and mountain views.

 There is no shortage of options for beachside dining with the many restaurants and tavernas nearby.
-The beach also has a Blue Flag for cleanliness and hosts lots of families.
+The beach also has a Blue Flag for cleanliness and hosts many families.
 Finikounda Beach is lined with hotels and gets quite busy in the summertime.
 With its vibrant waters and gorgeous views, it’s no question that Finikounda is one of the best beaches in the Peloponnese.

 Kalogrias Beach, Stoupa

 Nestled on the calm shores of the Messenian Gulf, Kalogrias Beach is a beautiful soft sand beach in Stoupa, Greece.
-It shares many similarities with Foneas Beach with its rocky cliffs and gorgeous turquoise waters.
+It shares many similarities with Foneas Beach, with its rocky cliffs and gorgeous turquoise waters.

 The powdery sand at Kalogrias Beach makes it a popular spot for beach volleyball tournaments.
 There are lots of sunbeds and umbrellas to rent, or you can seek some shade from the tamarisk trees that dot the shore.